DanielCarlyle/udemy-jekyll-course/_posts/2019-06-28-benefits-of-ssg.md

 ---
-layout: post
 title: Benefits of Static Site Generators
 date: 2019-06-28 12:00
-category: jekyll
 tags: [hot, summer]
-author: Dan Carlyle
 image: http://placehold.it/900x300
+lead:
-lead: "          If there is a lesson to be learned, it is the futility of seeking
-          fulfillment in outer space.
+  "          If there is a lesson to be learned, it is the futility of seeking fulfillment in outer space.
 We need to judge ourselfs by who we are, not by where we go."
-subtitie:  create an ultra-fast, secure blog that is easy to maintain and easy to scale
+subtitle: create an ultra-fast, secure blog that is easy to maintain and easy to scale
 ---

 # Welcome